Abstract.

 Comment.

-The theoretical background to the drag of spatular nose shapes is discussed in the paper "Minimum Drag Bodies of Given Length and Base using Newtonian Theory".
+The theoretical background to the drag of spatular nose shapes is discussed in the papers "Minimum Drag Bodies of Given Length and Base using Newtonian Theory"and "Hypersonic minimum drag forebodies with blunt leading edges".

 Availability.